Topological Multipartite Entanglement in a Fermi Liquid: Discussion and Conclusion

 It will be of interest to devise methods for measuring ${\mathcal I}_{D+1}$ - either numerically or experimentally.
 While we have shown that numerical calculation is straightforward for free fermions in $D=2$, generalizing to $D=3$, and in particular to {\it interacting} systems will require innovation.
 As discussed in Sec. \ref{sec V}, the robustness of $\mathcal{I}_4$ in the presence of interaction is guaranteed only when it is constructed from the von Neumann entropy, see Eq. (\ref{i4 def}).
 Fermionic projected entangled pair states, and their Gaussian variants, can in principle grant access to the von Neumann entropy in higher dimensions \cite{Kraus2010, Mortier2020}, but for low bond dimensions they do not capture the requisite logarithmic corrections to the entanglement area law.
-The multiscale entanglement renormalization ansatz \cite{Corboz2009, Evenbly2014, Haegeman2018}, on the other hand, can properly account for the mutual information that characterizes Fermi sea topology in higher dimensions.
+The same issue also plagues the fermionic multiscale entanglement renormalization ansatz (MERA) for $D>1$ \cite{Corboz2009, Corboz2010, Barthel2009, Pineda2010, Barthel2010}.
+Nevertheless, a generalized version known as the \textit{branching} MERA has been proposed to display logarithmic correction to the area law, given a suitably chosen holographic tree that characterizes the branching structure \cite{Evenbly2014, Evenbly2014B, Haegeman2018}.
+We thus expect the branching MERA to properly account for the mutual information that characterizes Fermi sea topology in higher dimensions.
 The connection between optimal branching network structures and the topology of Fermi sea is an interesting question for future studies.
 R\'enyi entropies are easier to access, but it remains to be investigated whether, and how, interactions would renormalize the mutual information $\mathcal{I}^{(n)}_{4}$ constructed from R\'enyi entropies.

 While it is difficult to measure entanglement directly in experiment, there have been proposals for how to measure it indirectly through charge fluctuations \cite{Klich2009, Song2011, Song2012}, which can be probed by existing experimental techniques \cite{Reulet2003, Sukhorukov2007, Gershon2008, Flindt2009}.
 In particular, the statistics of charge fluctuations at a quantum point contact as it is opened and closed contains a signature from which the 1D entanglement can be extracted \cite{Klich2009}.
 It is tempting to ask whether such measurement setups could be generalized to two dimensions for measuring the third-order cumulant $\langle Q_A Q_B Q_C\rangle_c$ in Eq. (\ref{QQQ_c}).
 One obvious complication is that, as we have shown, the connection between number correlations and the entanglement entropy is corrupted by electron-electron interactions.
 But perhaps for a sufficiently weakly interacting system, measurement of the number correlations could still probe the topology of Fermi sea.
 In addition, for a weakly interacting 2D system it would be interesting to devise a method for directly measuring $s_3({\bf q}_1,{\bf q}_2)$ in Eq. (\ref{sd formula0}), by scattering experiments.